Wyntuition/jekyll-now/todo/03-work-project.md

 access to systems (list):
     splunk -
         - service containers, old containers
-    *new relic vs prometheus etc, new relic not checking services comminicating together, what other service health checks needed? health checks for each app, what they're doing logs for each app,
+*   *new relic vs prometheus etc
+        *health checks for each app, what they're doing - services can communicate, what other service health checks needed? logs for each app,
     sqs,
     web hq